mjseppal/New-Digital-Rights-MOOC/index.md

 ## Outcomes for learners

-Once the course has been completed, the learner can:
+Upon completion, learners will be able to:

-- What are new digital rights and why should I care
+- Understand what are the new digital rights and why should we care
-- How to stop irrelevant telemarketers?
-Erasing data from unwanted parties
-- How is your loyalty card data used?
-To obtain information on the processing of your personal data
+- Have an idea of how to find out what an organization is using your data for
-- Internal processes for which your data is used
+- Understand what types of personal data the organization is collecting
-- Understands GDPR basics
+- Gain access to personal data
-- Understand the landscape of personal data
+- Erase personal data from unwanted parties
-- What rights do organizations have?
-Finding the registry statement How much and what kinds of personal data is collected?
+- Evaluate what type of benefits you might get from your personal data
-Learner is able to find and read registry statements Horizon 2/next: Reusing current data / Applications in areas: transport, energy, How can I sell my data?
-Learner is able to understand how to use data to benefit self (HSL: single ticket vs. monthly ticket) Horizon 3/future: Future of the personal data society: The MyData opportunity / portability How does the company process my data to create predictions?
-What insights do companies make based on data?
-How am I profiled by the organization?
-Are they buying data from elsewhere?
+- Understand cases and examples from different industries
+- Get a glimpse into to future of the personal data society and understand the MyData and data portability opportunity

-## Course Module
+## Course Modules

 1. Introduction - Landscape of personal data (personal data canvas)